usatko/Kubernetes-on-Multipass/README.md

 ## High level overview
 - Use ansible to create a number of [multipass](https://multipass.run/) VMs
 - Check out multipass [refence documentation](https://multipass.run/docs/reference) for more details on commands used
-- Use kubeadm to orchestrate a kubernetes cluster on the VMs as master and worker nodes
+- Use kubeadm to orchestrate a kubernetes cluster on the VMs as control and worker nodes
 - Use kubectl to interact with the cluster

 ## How it works
 - What's in the /ansible directory?
-    1. `1m3w.yaml`: defines cluster nodes configFile in yaml - 1 master, 3 workers
+    1. `1m3w.yaml`: defines cluster nodes configFile in yaml - 1 control, 3 workers
     1. `create-nodes-tasks.yaml`: defines tasks to create the nodes and creates an inventory file to be cosumed in a different ansible play
     1. `playbook.yaml`: defines the main ansible playbook - parses `1m3w.yaml`, executes tasks in `create-nodes-tasks.yaml` and run plays from other playbooks
-    1. `/inventories`: contains the inventory file for the nodes, 1 file for master nodes, 1 file for worker nodes
+    1. `/inventories`: contains the inventory file for the nodes, 1 file for control nodes, 1 file for worker nodes

-- What's in the /master directory?
+- What's in the /control directory?
     1. `cloud-init-template.j2`: multipass supports cloud-init, this template is used to create the cloud-init config file
-    1. `cloud-init.yaml`: cloud init file for the master VMs
+    1. `cloud-init.yaml`: cloud init file for the control VMs
-    1. `init-cluster-tasks.yaml`: tasks to initialize the cluster, configure the master nodes
+    1. `init-cluster-tasks.yaml`: tasks to initialize the cluster, configure the control nodes
     1. `kubeadm-config-template.j2`: template for kubeadm config file
-    1. `kubeadm-config.yaml`: renders kubeadm config file for the first master node
+    1. `kubeadm-config.yaml`: renders kubeadm config file for the first control node
     1. `playbook.yaml`: playbook that calls `init-cluster-tasks.yaml`

 - What's in the /worker directory?